We'll send you updates from the blog and monthly release notes.

 Enterprise Application Integration

-EAI, or Enterprise Application Integration, is an approach commonly used to manage the interoperability between separate systems that businesses utilize.
-This process requires approaching problems related to the organization's modular architecture.
-It also includes the following key factors:
+Enterprise application integration (EAI), is an approach commonly used to manage the interoperability between the separate systems that businesses utilize to manage big data.
+This enterprise data process requires solving problems related to the organization's modular architecture.
+It includes the following key factors:

 - Interoperability: Management of different languages, data formats, and operating system components so that a connection is established without any hiccups.